 ISO 21378, Audit data collection, aims to help auditors access and decipher audit data by standardizing the process of identification, classification and collection.
 It will facilitate the accessibility and transparency of audit data, standardize the collection process and avoid duplication of work.
 This should increase the efficiency of auditors, saving them valuable time and effort, as well as improving the effectiveness of the audit.

-The new standard will come in useful for governments, internal and external auditors, auditees and related stakeholders, such as vendors of ERPs and accounting software.
+The new standard will come in useful for governments, internal and external auditors, auditees and related stakeholders, such as vendors of ERP and accounting software.

 ISO 21378 was developed by ISO technical committee ISO/TC 295, Audit data services, whose secretariat is held by SAC, ISO’s member for China.
 It is available for purchase from your national ISO member or through the ISO Store.